MS-092/DS_RM_FP/README.md

-# GitForge: Distributed Repository System
+# GitForge: Distributed System Resilience Research Platform

-GitForge is a distributed version control platform designed to decouple the Git engine from metadata storage, eliminating Single Points of Failure (SPOF).
-This project serves as both a robust Git hosting solution and a research testbed for distributed system experiments.
+GitForge is a specialized distributed system architecture designed to serve as a rigorous testbed for empirical fault tolerance research.
+Operating within a Kubernetes-orchestrated microservices environment, it provides a controlled setting to strictly evaluate and compare **Checkpointing**, **Replication**, and **Hybrid** recovery strategies.

+Beyond its role as a functional Git hosting service (similar to GitHub/Gitea), its primary engineering purpose is to facilitate the quantitative analysis of **Recovery Time Objective (RTO)** and **Data Integrity** under induced chaotic failure conditions.

 ## 🚀 Recent Improvements